-- The usage of dental care by children ages 1 through 5 who are on Medicaid is very low.
+The usage of dental care by children age 1 through 5 who are on Medicaid is very low.
 Children in this age group should be visiting the dentist twice a year; however, only 21.1 percent of children ages 1 through 5 who receive Medicaid visited a dentist.
 Analysis of data from the Office of Medicaid Policy and Planning also shows evidence that suggests that managed care programs and the medical home they provide lead to a higher rate of preventive and screening care.
-Immediate steps for action could include informing parents about Medicaid and SCHIP eligibility and developing and implementing a medical passport. - The number of children enrolled in the Indiana State Department of Health Children's Special Health Care Services (CSHCS) has decreased precipitously.
+Immediate steps for action could include informing parents about Medicaid and SCHIP eligibility, making Medicaid and SCHIP enrollment easier through programs such as WINS, and developing and implementing a medical passport.

+The number of children enrolled in the Indiana State Department of Health Children's Special Health Care Services (CSHCS) has decreased precipitously.
 In 2006, a total of 3,423 children age 5 and younger participated in the CSHCS program, a decrease of 28 percent from the 4,758 children enrolled during 2003 [5].
-This issue will be further evaluated by the Children's Special Health Care Services of the Indiana State Department of Health. - Areas that were lauded were mainly those involved with the dissemination of information to parents and childcare professionals, an area in which the Sunny Start Program has excelled.
+This issue will be further evaluated by the Children's Special Health Care Services of the Indiana State Department of Health.

+Areas that were lauded were mainly those involved with the dissemination of information to parents and childcare professionals, an area in which the Sunny Start Program has excelled.
 The ECMP Web site and the Sunny Start Developmental Calendar are both excellent information resources which the Sunny Start Program should distribute as widely as possible.
 The developmental calendar also provides a way to reach families who do not have internet access.